dmitrypol/dmitrypol.github.io/_posts/2016-09-07-redis_microserv.md

 It is build with Rails 5 / ActiveRecord / SQLite.
 It uses [RailsAdmin](https://github.com/sferik/rails_admin) CRUD dashboard so you can view the `Requests` table and see how data is aggregated.
 There is basic authentication / authorization with [Clearance](https://github.com/thoughtbot/clearance), [Pundit](https://github.com/elabs/pundit) and [Rolify](https://github.com/RolifyCommunity/rolify).

 UI also contains the Sidekiq library that actually processes background jobs.
-In true microservices design it would probably be a separate application.  `ProcessRequestJob` class contains the actual logic for grabbing parameters stored w/in each job and creating records in the main DB in `Requests` table.
+In true microservices design it would probably be a separate application.  `ProcessRequestJob` class contains the biz logic for grabbing parameters stored w/in each job and creating records in the main DB in `Requests` table.

+{% highlight ruby %}
+class ProcessRequestJob < ApplicationJob queue_as :default
+  def perform(*args)
+    # biz logic for processing records, could be moved to separate class
+    params = args.first
+    Request.create(ip: params[:ip], time: params[:time], url: params[:url], user_agent: params[:user_agent])
+  end
+end
+{% endhighlight %}

-After cloning repo you need to `cd ui && bundle && rails s -p 3001`
+After cloning the repo you need to `cd ui && bundle && rake db:seed && rails s -p 3001`

 Browse to `http://localhost:3001/` and login with admin@email.com / password.
-You can then access `http://localhost:3001/admin` and `http://localhost:3001/sidekiq` (see how background jobs queue up when you run rake task).
-Then run `sidekiq`.
-It will process jobs and create Request records
+You can then access `http://localhost:3001/admin` CRUD dashboard and `http://localhost:3001/sidekiq`.
+You will see how background jobs queue up when you run rake task from api folder.
+Then run `sidekiq` in the ui folder and it will process jobs creating Request records.

 ### Design